Joseph C. McKibbin: Political career

-then elected as a Democrat to the 35th Congress, and served during from 1857 to 1859.
+then elected as a Democrat to the 35th Congress, and served from 1857 to 1859.
 He lost his bid for re-election in 1858.

 Civil War

 During the Civil War McKibbin enlisted in the Union Army in 1861 and was one of the first six Cavalry officers appointed by President Abraham Lincoln.

 He served as a colonel and aide-de-camp on the staffs of Major General Henry W. Halleck and Major General George H. Thomas.

 Later career and death

-After the Civil War, McKibbon settled in Washington, D.C. as a general contractor.
+After the Civil War, McKibbon settled in Washington, D.C., as a general contractor.

 He purchased the property at Marshall Hall, Maryland, in 1883.

-McKibbin died on July 1, 1896 in Marshall Hall, Maryland and is buried in Arlington National Cemetery.
+McKibbin died on July 1, 1896, in Marshall Hall, Maryland, and is buried in Arlington National Cemetery.